Mike Leigh: Political activism

 Leigh is an atheist and a Distinguished Supporter of Humanists UK.
-He is also a republican (anti-monarchist).
+He is also a republican.
 In 2014, Leigh publicly backed "Hacked Off" and its campaign for UK press self-regulation by "safeguarding the press from political interference while also giving vital protection to the vulnerable."

 In November 2019, along with other public figures, Leigh signed a letter supporting Labour Party leader Jeremy Corbyn, calling him "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsing him in the 2019 UK general election.
 In December 2019, along with 42 other leading cultural figures, Leigh signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
 The letter stated: "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."

 Filmography

 Accolades and honours

 Leigh has been nominated at the Academy Awards seven times: twice each for Secrets & Lies and Vera Drake (Best Original Screenplay and Best Director) and once for Topsy-Turvy, Happy-Go-Lucky, and Another Year (Best Original Screenplay only).
 Leigh has also won several prizes at major European film festivals.
 Most notably, he won the Best Director award at Cannes for Naked in 1993 and the Palme d'Or in 1996 for Secrets & Lies.
 He won the Leone d'Oro for the best film at the International Venice Film Festival in 2004 with Vera Drake.

-He was appointed an Officer of the Order of the British Empire (OBE) in the 1993 Birthday Honours, for services to the film industry.
+Leigh has also directed six actors to best actor or actress wins at the three major European film festivals: Berlin, Cannes, and Venice.
+David Thewlis, Brenda Blethyn, and Timothy Spall won for Naked, Secrets & Lies, and Mr. Turner, respectively, at the Cannes Film Festival; Jim Broadbent and Imelda Staunton won for Topsy-Turvy and Vera Drake at the Venice Film Festival; and Sally Hawkins won for Happy-Go-Lucky at the Berlin Film Festival.

+Leigh was appointed an Officer of the Order of the British Empire (OBE) in the 1993 Birthday Honours, for services to the film industry.
 In 2002 he was awarded an honorary degree from the University of Essex.